Bridging the Digital Divide When Students Learn From Home

 Many schools are applying for grants and donations from local philanthropists, in addition to federal funding for low-income schools.
 Although raising funding is never easy, for better or worse, it seems to be the core issue driving the digital divide.

 Interestingly, teachers in lower-income schools face a digital divide of their own that can have ripple effects on the quality of students’ education.
 These educators often report they do not have adequate skills or training to integrate technology into their lessons.

 If you’re in this boat, you can leverage free, supplemental training resources from edtech vendors like LanSchool.
 Subscribe to newsletters like eSchool News and EdWeek’s Teacher Update.
 Follow Pinterest boards that provide inspiration and tips on developing digital literacy skills – check out this board we created as a starting point.
 If students have access to devices in the classroom (even if the quantity is limited), you can also utilize free curriculum resources, like CK12, which curates science and math content.

 Be Aware of Your Class’ Digital Divide

 Educators can’t fix the digital divide on their own, but understanding your students’ limitations is a great first step toward ensuring you’re catering to different levels of digital access.

-Take a moment in class to discreetly survey your students on how many devices they have access to for homework, how fast their home Internet is, how many other siblings and adults they’re sharing the devices with, and any other limitations they face, such as data plan limits.
-Mapping out your students’ digital divide is the first step toward bridging it and ensuring all of your students are supported as they build skills for the digital workforce.
+If you haven’t already, take a moment to discreetly survey your students on how many devices they have access to for when working remotely, how fast their home Internet is, how many other siblings and adults they’re sharing the devices with, and any other limitations they face, such as data plan limits.
+Mapping out your students’ digital divide is the first step toward bridging it and ensuring all of your students are supported as they learn from home and build skills for the digital workforce.